-The first offense will result in a 4 week (20 school days) suspension of the student athlete from game season participation/competition.
-If there are not 4 weeks (20 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a subsequent/next sport season or carried over into the next school year.
+The first offense will result in a 3 week (15 school days) suspension of the student athlete from game season participation/competition.
+If there are not 3 weeks (15 school days) remaining in that particular sport season or activity, the balance will roll over into the subsequent/next sport season or carried over into the next school year.
 He/She is still required to practice with their team, during this suspension.
 An Athletic Contract will be required.

-The second offense will result in an 8 week (40 school days) suspension or dismissal of the student from our Athletic Program for the remainder of the school year, whichever is longest.
+The second offense will result in a 6 week (30 school days) suspension or dismissal of the student from our Athletic Program for the remainder of the school year, whichever is longest.
 He/She is still required to practice with their team, during this suspension.
 An Athletic Contract will be required.

-The third offense will result in dismissal of the student athlete for one calendar school year from all athletic participation, including practices.
+The third offense will result in dismissal of the student athlete for the remainder of the season and removed from the athletic period.